dwhiffing/fury/content/aar/nf/nf2_fp/body.md

 16:26 Local Time: USS Boise detected a Krivak IV frigate NE of Finnmark, Norway, supported by a Krivak I and Krivak II.
-Clearly, the Soviets were already at sea and maybe beyond my patrol line – so much for my cunning plan\!.
+Clearly, the Soviets were already at sea and maybe beyond my patrol line – so much for my cunning plan!.
 Moved Boise NE, out of the way.

 18:00: HMS Trafalgar, patrolling W of Novaya Zemlya, found some destroyers and frigates escorting what looked like an amphibious force.